The Need for Whales to Survive

 The Unique Status of Whales

-No other living resource on earth is under the same kind of multi-national rule as whales are under.
+No other living resource on earth is under the same kind of multi-national rule as whales.
 Since the signing of the International Convention for the Regulation of Whaling in 1946, it has been determined and recognized that whales are an international resource, not a national one.

-They come under the global jurisdiction of the Commission, and they are not subject to any individual country's arbitrary, unilateral use.
-Decisions regarding the management and utilisation of whale resources must be decided by the will of the world's people, as represented in the IWC, whose member nations represent the overwhelming majority of humankind today.
+Whales come under the global jurisdiction of the Commission, and they are not subject to any individual country's arbitrary, unilateral use.
+Decisions regarding the management and utilisation of whale resources must be decided by the will of the world's people, as represented in the International Whaling Commission (IWC), whose member nations represent the overwhelming majority of humankind today.
 Unlike land animals, whales dwell and migrate in open seas as part of the "common heritage" of all humankind.